 Is it really a trip to Singapore without a Singapore Sling?
 I tried one on Haji Street which was really good.
 Drinks in Singapore are a tad expensive, so I wouldn’t recommend drinking all night, but trying one is a must.
 As they say…when in Rome.

-What are your favorite foods found in Singapore?
-I would love a reason to come back and try more so spill in the comments!
+What are your favorite things to eat in Singapore?
+I would love a reason to come back and try more.
+Share in the comments!